IrvingGomez/PersonalWebpage/content/publication/income_hierarchical_thailand/index.md

 Therefore, education might have a mediation role between regions and the income.
 Our work can serve as a guideline for other countries that require the Bayesian hierarchical approach to model their variables and get insight from data.<br><br>

-This is a preprint available at: https://arxiv.org/abs/2308.16578.<br><br>

 To cite this article:<br>

-Irving Gómez-Méndez & Chainarong Amornbunchornvej (2023).
-Income, education, and other poverty-related variables: a journey through Bayesian hierarchical models. arXiv preprint arXiv:2308.16578<br><br>
+Irving Gómez-Méndez & Chainarong Amornbunchornvej (2024).
+Income, education, and other poverty-related variables: a journey through Bayesian hierarchical models.
+Heliyon, Volume 10, Issue 6, e27968<br><br>

 To get the .bib format for the citation clic on the Cite button above.
 "